Buying a Used Mustang

 Read the description closely.
 Is it full of promises that sound too good to be true?
 Is it a single line that barely says anything and indicates that the seller has no idea what they’re even selling?

 You want a description that’s in the middle.
 Someone who writes five thousand words about how excellent their Mustang is isn’t going to be able to see it, warts and all, and won’t be able to tell you accurately what’s wrong.
-Conversely, someone who writes a sentence probably hasn’t been taking care of the car and you can basically guarantee that it’s going to need a ton of work.
+Conversely, someone who writes one sentence probably hasn’t been taking care of the car and you can basically guarantee that it’s going to need a ton of work.

 The same is true with pictures.
 You want unfiltered, unedited pictures that show the imperfections in addition to the highlights.
 And don’t be shy about asking for more.